NPM Star

 Usage

-var toml = require('toml'); var data = toml.parse(someTomlString); console.dir(data);
+const toml = require('toml'); const data = toml.parse(someTomlString);

-try { toml.parse(someCrazyKnuckleHeadedTrblToml); } catch (e) { console.error("Parsing error on line " + e.line + ", column " + e.column + ": " + e.message); }
+try { toml.parse(someBadToml); } catch (e) { console.error(`Parsing error on line ${e.line}, column ${e.column}: ${e.message}`); }

-You can use the toml-require package to require() your .toml files with Node.js
+You can use the toml-require package to require() your .toml files with Node.js.

 Building & Testing

-toml-node uses the PEG.js parser generator.
+toml-node uses the Peggy parser generator (successor to PEG.js).

 npm install